Soyuz Clock 444H

-Several viewers have expressed the desire to make a model and/or a 3D printed version of the clock.
-It's not quite fully together yet, but enough that I could get outside dimensions and a few pictures which are close to orthoscopic and should enable you to get the rest once you refer to the sketched dimensions.
-If you ever make a 3D model, please contact me so I can post it here.
+Several viewers have expressed the desire to make a model or a 3D printed version of the clock.
+Here are a few reference pictures which are close to orthoscopic and should enable you to get the dimensions once you refer to my sketched overall dimensions.
+If you ever make a 3D model, please contact me so I can post it here!

 Here are the few doodles I made that show the pinout of the connector

 In this episode, we use an HP atomic clock to drive the Soyuz clock, and measure the resulting precision of this Soviet-American cooperation.

 Here is the diagram of the HP atomic clock external driver for the clock from episode 6